 Appendix 1 details different kinds of abuse.

 Appendix 2 provides guidance to staff on how to respond to children who report abuse

-- 5.3 The designated safeguarding lead (DSL) and deputy designated staff. - 5.3.1 Our DSL is Tracy Wheatley (SENCO).
-The DSL takes lead responsibility for child protection and wider safeguarding. - 5.3.2 The optimal scenario is to have a trained DSL or DDSL available on site.
-Where this is not possible (e.g. due to self-isolating), a trained DSL or DDSL will be available to be contacted via phone or online video for example when working from home. - 5.3.3 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for coordinating safeguarding on site.
+5.3 The designated safeguarding lead (DSL) and deputy designated staff.

+- 5.3.1 Our DSL is Emily Kempthorne, Vice Principal.
+The DSL takes lead responsibility for child protection and wider safeguarding (including online safety and understanding the filtering and monitoring systems which are in place).
+Refer to D f E Guidance Meeting digital and technology standards in schools and colleges Filtering and monitoring standards for schools and colleges Guidance GOV.UK (www.gov.uk) - 5.3.2 The optimal scenario is to have a trained DSL or DDSL available on site.
+Where this is not possible (e.g., due to self-isolating), a trained DSL or DDSL will be available to be contacted via phone or online video for example when working from home. - 5.3.3 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+Where a trained DSL (or deputy) is not on site, in addition to the above, a senior leader will assume responsibility for co-ordinating safeguarding on site.